erroronline1/caro/readme.md

 Sample response
 ```
-{"form": {"data-usecase": "tool_zip", "action": "javascript:api.tool('post', 'zip')"}, "content": [ [ {"type": "textsection", "attributes": {"name": "Select files to add to a ZIP-archive"}, "content": "This file then can easily be transferred to CAD, Purchase or documentation without something getting lost along the way.
-Adhere to data safety!"}, {"type": "file", "attributes": {"name": "Files to add to archive", "multiple": true}} ], [ {"type": "textsection", "attributes": {"name": Choose an archive to extract files from."}, "content": "You can then download the files separately.
-Adhere to data safety!"}, {"type": "file", "attributes": {"name": "Archive to unpack"}} ] ]}
+{"title":"Create or unpack a ZIP-archive","render":{"form":{"data-usecase":"tool_zip","action":"javascript:api.tool('post', '[data-usecase=tool_zip]', 'zip')"},"content":[[{"type":"textsection","attributes":{"name":"Select files to add to a ZIP-archive."},"content":"This file then can easily be transferred to CAD, Purchase or documentation without something getting lost along the way.
+Adhere to data safety!"},{"type":"file","attributes":{"name":"Files to add to archive","multiple":true}}],[{"type":"textsection","attributes":{"name":"Choose an archive to extract files from."},"content":"You can then download the files separately.
+Adhere to data safety!"},{"type":"file","attributes":{"name":"Archive to unpack"}}]]}}
 ```

-> POST ./api/api.php/tool/image
+> POST ./api/api.php/tool/zip

 Returns files to download. these can contain a zip file from previously selected other types or extracted files from a provided archive